 Reception staff (contact details only - not medical notes)

 You have the right to see what personal data of yours we hold and you can also ask us to correct any factual errors.
 Provided the legal minimum period has elapsed you can also ask us to erase your records.

 We want you to be absolutely confident that we are treating your personal data responsibly and that we are doing everything we can to ensure that the only people who can access that data have a genuine need to do so.
 Of course, if you feel that we are mishandling your personal data in some way you have the right to complain.
-Complaints need to be sent to the data controller:
+Complaints need to be sent to:

 16 Bramshall Drive